dclab-skku/dclab-skku.github.io/docs/_members/index.md

 ---

 The members of the DC Lab represent a diverse array of backgrounds, interests, and goals.
+If you would like to add or edit your profile information, please submit a Pull Request (PR) from the GitHub address ([link](https://github.com/dclab4u/dclab4u.github.io)) on this homepage.
+We will then actively consider your PR after review.

 <h4>Professor</h4>
 {% assign page_array = site.members | where:"status", "professor"		%}